elinucknack/led-strip-controller/README.md

 **Note:** The scheme is also available in the `.kicad_sch` format (editable in the KiCad program).

 In addition to control, the controller is also used to power the LED strip.
 The used components (resistors and Darlington transistors) allows to supply the LED strip up to 4A for each color.
-By replacing the step-down DC-DC converter and other components, it's possible to supply the LED strip with higher voltage and current.
-It's recommended to use detachable step-down DC-DC converter.
-The removal of it is needed to use the programming interface `J2`.
+By replacing the voltage regulator `U1` and other components, it's possible to supply the LED strip with higher voltage and current.
 Buttons `PRG` and `RST` are added to ESP-201 to simply enable programming mode and device resetting.

 You can see an example of the built hardware using universal drilled PCB: